elmeriniemela/mern/README.md

-# MERN-stack application
+## MERN-stack application

-## MongoDB Express.js React.js Node.js
+MERN: MongoDB Express.js React.js Node.js

-## This is supposed to become an app for listing groceries
+This is supposed to become an app for listing groceries

 Done based on tutorial from CodingTheSmartWay.com https://youtu.be/qvBZevK1HPo